 Cambridge, Massachusetts, USA

-I am the Director of the Kairos Spirituality Centre in Roehampton, Southwest London.
-I manage the centre which is owned by an English Congregation of Sisters, the Poor Servants of the Mother of God.
+I am the Director of the Kairos Spirituality Centre in Roehampton, southwest London.
 Before arriving at the Kairos Centre in 2014 I worked for 20 years with older people living with Dementia in its many forms.
-I found that work immensely rewarding and I continue to have an interest in the spiritual nourishment of people who are living with dementia.
-I completed the Ignatian Spirituality Course at Lombard Street in London in 2017.
+I found that work immensely rewarding and continue to have an interest in the spiritual nourishment of people who are living with dementia.

 Sister Agnes Kavanagh, SMG

 I am currently a member of the team at the Kairos Centre.
 I have had training in Bereavement Counselling and Clinical Pastoral Education and worked for several years as a Hospital Chaplain.
 I enjoy the privilege of listening and sharing.